pchemguy/ContactEditor/Class-Design-Factory-return-type.md

 End Function
 ```

-For a class implementing one additional interface, there is a subtle difference between these two options.
+For a class implementing one foreign interface, there is a subtle difference between these two options.
 Usually, the calling code assigns the value returned by the factory to a local variable.
-This variable's type, in turn, determines the interface it will present (see *SomeStorage* assignment in [DemoInterfaceSwitching.bas](#DemoInterfaceSwitching.bas)).
+This variable's type, in turn, determines the interface it will present (see *SomeStorage* assignment in [DemoInterfaceSwitching.bas][]).
 Here, the two declarations would yield identical behavior.

 There is one use case, however, for which the two options are not the same.
 Consider an abstract factory class [UserStorageFactory.cls](#UserStorageFactory.cls) coded against the [IUserStorageFactory.cls](#IUserStorageFactory.cls) interface: